RickWeber/100-days-of-code/r1-log.md

 it develops enough to stand on its own feet, I'll move it into its own repo.

 ### R1D1 - 2020-07-27

+Okay, I may have mistimed this, but I did two blocks of coding (did some mental loading earlier which helped) on this project.
+The public end of things helps!
+Feels good to get a like on Twitter from an undergrad friend.

+So here's what I've got (essentially): I'm building out agent level functions to generate and evaluate trades, engage in production, and calculate utility.
+It's not fully functional, but there's actually a decent bit of the core logic in there.
+It helps that I've been picking at this problem in an unsystematic way for the last few weeks.

+Two ways I want it to be different:

+First, I want agents to look at several options and I want them to adapt the parameters of those options based on experience.

+Second, I want a network structure that isn't just a random network.
+I'm picturing a possibility where some agents specialize in going to various markets, or where agents do a sort of El Farol type thing where they decide when/if/how often to go to market.

+In any case, I want the model to allow for certain possibilities, and I'd like to know something about the probability distribution of those possiblities emerging.
+Specifically agents that specialize in trade rather than production.

+I also had a thought about the possibility of time preferences.
+Currently I'm modeling exchanges as a vector of positive and negative numbers.
+If there was also a vector of positive integers, it could allow parts of a trade to happen at different times.
+There will need to be some sort of punishing factor (maybe a hit to reputational points) to prevent agents from just writing bad checks.
+But it could also allow the agents to create financial markets.

+Maybe they should evaluate the probability of a trade going through along with the utility effect that the trade would actually have.

+Agents might learn functions to map observables about their trading partner, and the features of the trade to a probability estimate.
+I would expect rules to emerge like "if it's too good to be true..."

+In any case, I've got lots of ideas to plug in... tomorrow.